 Diverse Books Project (DBP)

-UMBC experts in the field of children’s literature curated a selection of exemplary books for this ongoing project.
-Each grading period, early childhood educators have the opportunity to review 15 of these books, located in a designated space in their schools (the “Book Nook”), and request one to six copies of a book for their classrooms.
+UMBC experts in the field of children’s literature curated a selection of exemplary books for this project.
+Each grading period, early childhood educators had the opportunity to review 15 of these books, located in a designated space in their schools (the “Book Nook”), and request one to six copies of a book for their classrooms.

 ESOL 1st grade classroom teacher, Emma Sarfaty, at Lakeland EMS recorded students reading along with one of our diverse books – Hip Hop Speaks to Children